 The infamous Haymarket Affair would outrage and unite America’s radicals.
 But for Lucy Parsons, bereavement, abject poverty, police harassment and yet more bereavement followed with the death of her 8-year-old daughter.
 She nevertheless remained indefatigably committed to her cause.
 In 1905 she co-founded the Industrial Workers of the World and, as editor of its periodical, The Liberator, provided a much-needed voice for poor women.
 Through her fiery speeches and popular columns in radical papers, she continued to challenge the ruling class and defend the oppressed until her dying day.

 On 7th March 1942, Lucy Parsons died in a fire in her home at the age of 89.
 A threat even in death, her personal papers and books were seized by government authorities while the ashes of her gutted house still smouldered.
-Her achievements have sadly often been subordinated by her role as a Haymarket Martyr widow, but – from her roots of slavery and KKK terror, to the judicial murder of her husband and the U.S. government’s war on the IWW – she defied all obstacles to become one of the most powerful agitators of her time, who never sought less than total revolution to eradicate the fundamentally flawed patriarchal system surrounding her.
+Her achievements have sadly often been subordinated by her role as a Haymarket Martyr widow, but – from her roots as a victim of slavery and KKK terror, to the judicial murder of her husband and the U.S. government’s war on the IWW – she defied all obstacles thrown her way to become one of the most powerful agitators of her time.
+She never sought less than total revolution to eradicate the fundamentally flawed patriarchal system surrounding her.